turingschool/curriculum/tutorials/models/legacy_databases.markdown

 #### Sequel

 Sequel is a simple, beautiful SQL "access toolkit".
 You can quickly build a customized object-relational mapping (ORM) for your existing data, then programmatically manipulate that data to output `ActiveRecord`-compliant structures.

-I've heard of people using Sequel to implement ORMs for non-SQL sources like flat files, CSV files, and even Google Spreadsheets.
+Developers have used Sequel to implement ORMs for non-SQL sources like flat files, CSV files, and even Google Spreadsheets.
 Check it out at https://github.com/jeremyevans/sequel

-## Exercises

-[TODO: Come up with exercises...?]

 ## References